Root-Sequence/liberated-intelligence/MODELS/mvsa.md

 ## Core claim

-Most current systems can produce critique when prompted.
-Fewer can sustain reflective accountability as an ongoing condition.
+Many current systems can produce critique when prompted.
+Far fewer can sustain reflective accountability as an ongoing condition.

 MVSA proposes that trustworthy self-revision requires at least three pillars: